 Wim, Director of Matoke Tours, has always been a big fan of traveling in Ethiopia.
 Before starting his own tour company he has been a tour guide for several years guiding many trips in his 2 favorite countries: Uganda and Ethiopia.
 Now, finally time has come to offer Ethiopia as a new destination to the Matoke Tours Portfolio, making his dream come true!
 Wim traveled again extensively to Ethiopia and Djibouti in the last years in order to develop new and exciting tours.
-The new tours will be launched on our website from May 2018 onwards.

 In the meanwhile you can already book tours to Ethiopia and Djibouti with Matoke Tours by sending a request to email@example.com

 Ethiopia was named as the world's best destination for tourists in 2015 by the European Council on Tourism and Trade.
 What makes the country unique?